 The frequency and length of therapy session varies by patient and condition.
 The most often recommended treatment plans include weekly 50 minute sessions.

-If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
+If you are unable to attend a session, please make sure you cancel at least 24 hours before your scheduled time.
 Otherwise, you may be charged for the full rate of the session.
 Please be aware that Health Savings, Flex Spending or Health Reimbursement cards do not accept charges for missed appointments.

 What is the Cost of Not Getting Help?